Koech-code/STKpush/README.md

 - Thank the Lord for the far He has been with me all through this job search journey.
 - I would like to acknowledge Moringa school for giving me this opportunity to learn software development.
-- Appreciations to  my TM `Nancy Umutoniwase and Gilbert Cheboi` for the support she gives me.
+- Appreciations to  my TM `Nancy Umutoniwase and Gilbert Cheboi` for the support they gave me.

 ## Contributing